dbrumley/iob-cache/README_MAYHEM.md

 # Running iob-cache in Mayhem

-ForAllSecure's Mayhem can help companies achieve code coverage in Verilog.
+ForAllSecure's Mayhem can help companies achieve code coverage for Verilog designs.
 Verilog is used in chip design, and companies need to extensively test every line of code before burning to silicon.
 However, it is incredibly expensive to manually write tests.
 Mayhem can help automatically achieve code coverage, lowering the total cost to verify Verilog designs and speeding up time to production.

-This repo is a fork that has a specific challenge created by a commercial company interested in seeing what Mayhem could do.
-We were given the Open Source [iob-cache](https://github.com/IObundle/iob-cache) written in Verilog with modifications to insert "corner cases".
-Mayhem's goal was to create test vectors for those corner cases.
+This repo demonstrates running Mayhem on `iob-cache`, a cache written in Verilog with a "challenge problem" created by [Micron](https://micron.com).
+Micron inserted new corner cases into `iob-cache`, and then asked whether Mayhem could discover and create test vectors for the new states.

 This document is divided into three sections:
   1. A quick start, which will allow you to reproduce our results using an